What is the structure of the lab?

 Filming Weekend takes place the following week and is scheduled intentionally to allow actors time to fully absorb and deepen the work before they bring it to camera.

 Each pair of actors will only be filming on ONE of the two filming days scheduled.
-Actors can request which day works best in advance of the weekend.

 What happens after I sign up?